emacdona/onlispBookClub/projects/blog/_posts/2023-07-10-lisp-macros.markdown

 I have this thing where I meet with a group of like-minded nerds once a week and discuss Lisp topics.
 Ostensibly, the group started as a book club, and the goal of that club was to read Paul Graham's book ["On Lisp"](http://www.paulgraham.com/onlisp.html).
-We've since strayed a bit from that goal, but we keep working our way back towards it.
+We constantly find ourselves drifting from that goal, but we keep working our way back towards it.
 We just can't help ourselves from being distracted by various Lisp related topics.

 As an aside: lots of great books have been written about Lisp[^1].
 To me, at least, it seems that **most** books written